cloudogu/k8s-ecosystem/terraform/examples/ces_google_gke/README.md

 If you wish for example to create the cluster in another region you should template `vars.tfvars.template`.
 See `variables.tf` for possibilities.

+Use the `secretVars.tfvars.template` file to create `secretVars.tfvars` and set sensible information like passwords in it.

 # Create cluster

 Init with `terraform init`